sunyu0410/PyRegPipe/README.md

 sys.path.append(r'I:/code')
 ```

 Then you can import `reg.py` since it's now under the search path.
-Here I just import all functions since it's unlikely to have name clashes with the system variables.
+Here all functions are imported since it's unlikely to have name clashes with the system variables.
 ```python
 from reg import *
 ```